 Click Here for tab for Live Forever (acoustic) by Oasis

-Oasis hasn’t performed together in a long time, and much to the dismay of the millions of Oasis fans out there, probably never will.
-Despite the tumultuous relationship between brothers Liam and Noel Gallagher, when they were together they made world class music that will go down in history as some of the greatest British songs ever.
+Oasis hasn’t performed together in a long time, and much to the dismay of the millions of Oasis fans out there, probably never will again.
+Despite the tumultuous relationship between brothers Liam and Noel Gallagher, they made world-class music together that will go down in history as some of the greatest British songs ever.

-Generally speaking, people don’t gravitate towards writing solos on the guitar, a lot of them are originally written on electric, and then at some point, the band does a stripped-down or unplugged version in which the solo is transferred to the acoustic.
-This was certainly the case here as it was a part of Neil’s 1993 album simply titled ‘Unplugged’ which was, once again part of MTV’s popular Unplugged series.
+Generally speaking, people don’t gravitate towards writing solos on the guitar.
+Lots of them are originally written on electric and then at some point, the band does a stripped-down or unplugged version in which the solo is transferred to the acoustic.
+This was certainly the case here as it was a part of Neil’s 1993 album simply titled Unplugged which was, once again part of MTV’s popular Unplugged series.

 Michelle by The Beatles

 Click Here for tab for Michelle by The Beatles

 Next, we have another fantastic acoustically-driven song from British pop legends The Beatles.
 This has a very complex arrangement and chord structure with a tremendous emphasis put on the instruments.
 This was confirmed by Paul McCartney when he said the instrumental side of the song came about completely separate from the lyrical side.

 There are lots of small acoustic solos peppered throughout the arrangement and because of the steady groove of the song, they are not particularly challenging to play.
 But we do get to see some great use of the diminished scale which is seldom seen on acoustically driven songs.
 You’ll also need a capo on the 5th fret of the guitar.

 Click Here for tab for Patience by Guns N’ Roses